yaelbh/qiskit-sympy-provider/README.md

 ## Usage

 We recommend to follow the [usage example](examples/sympy_backends.py).
-More general information and education on running quantum simulation can be found in the [QISKit instruction page](https://github.com/QISKit/qiskit-core) and the QISKit tutorials.
+More general information and education on running quantum simulation can be found in the [QISKit instructions page](https://github.com/QISKit/qiskit-core) and the QISKit tutorials.

 ## License